sourcegraph/about/handbook/engineering/campaigns.md

 * Turn the result into patches
 * Create pull requests from patches
 * Draft, keep track of and update a large number of pull requests
+* Re-running code when the base branch changes